MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 ### Recreating the .IDX index file

 If you suspect and issue with the index file, recreate it.
-To to this:
+To do this:

 1. Delete the existing IDX file, it will have the same name as the .RUN trace file and be located in the same directory that the .RUN file is.
 2. Open the trace .RUN file in WinDbg Preview.